eclipse-bluechi/bluechi/doc/man/bluechi-agent.1.md

 ## DESCRIPTION

-BlueChi is a systemd service controller intended for multi-node environment with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).
+Eclipse BlueChi™ is a systemd service controller intended for multi-node environment with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).

 A `bluechi-agent` establishes a peer-to-peer connection to `bluechi` and exposes its API to manage systemd units on it.